ChrisCScott/ao3opds/README.md

-# AO3Downloader
+# AO3OPDS
-A tool for downloading ebooks from Archive of Our Own.
+A tool for generating OPDS feeds of works from Archive of Our Own.

 ## Use
 Using the script is as easy as entering the filenames of EPUB files in